AndreaArduino/netcentric/README.md

 Open Firefox -> open preferences -> General -> Network settings -> select "Manual proxy configuration" -> for HTTP Proxy use "localhost" and for its Port use "8080"

-Navigate any HTTP site and check traffic on Nginx logs:
+Navigate any HTTP site and check traffic on Nginx logs.